WSDOT-GIS/wsdot-gis.github.com/python/ArcGIS and Python.md

 Please familiarize yourself with the [ArcGIS Pro Python Reference] section of the ArcGIS Pro documentation.

-:warning: This page is for ArcGIS Pro 3.1 or newer.
+⚠ This page is for ArcGIS Pro 3.1 or newer.
 For older versions, see the [legacy](legacy/ArcGIS%20and%20Python.md) page.

 ### [Conda] Environments